 How to Get Into Commercial Real Estate

-Now let’s talk about how to get into commercial real estate, a field of lucrative potential.
-There are five general steps to follow if you’re interested in becoming a commercial real estate agent:
+Now let’s talk about exactly how to get into commercial real estate, a field of lucrative potential.
+There are five general steps to follow if you’re interested in becoming a commercial agent:

 1. Get your license